Home 9 Applicants 9 Understanding the Process for the Individual Assessment of Educational Qualifications

 • The program must demonstrate a minimum of 60% of the relevant elements of the performance through academic course work in order to achieve each vocational learning outcome.

-4. The program demonstrates all of the Essential Employability Skills outlined in the most recent Early Childhood Education Program Standard approved by the Ministry of Advanced Education and Skills Development (formerly Ministry of Training, Colleges and Universities).
+4. The program demonstrates all of the Essential Employability Skills in most recent

 • The academic program, together with any other courses and applicant’s experience should provide satisfactory evidence of achieving the essential employability skills.